-If OSA/SF on z/OS abends, the OSA/SF dump is sent to a dump data set, SYS1.DUMPxx.
+If OSA/SF on OS/390, z/OS, or z/OS.e abends, the OSA/SF dump is sent to a dump data set, SYS1.DUMPxx.
 After an abend, OSA/SF must be restarted.

 On VM, a non-formatted IPCS dump is sent to the OSAMAINT userid's reader.
 If possible, OSA/SF then shuts down, cleans up its resources, and logs off the OSA/SF virtual machine.
 Reinitialization occurs upon receipt of the next OSA/SF command.